|Settled by||Provide info|

 By the late 1970s Cicero’s gangs became increasingly violent.
 In 1977 there was a reported 12 gang related shootings, 50 cases of guns fired by gang members and 40 reported gang related stabbings and beatings.
 In 1978, Cicero police were investigating the vandalizing of 25 stores and restaurants by gang members.
 Between the years 1977 and 1979 there were a reported 4 gang related homicides in the suburb.
 The late 1970s violence and heavy gang activity prompted 100 residents in the Grant Works sections to protest at city hall in 1980 that more police protection was needed against the growing gang issues (Chicago Tribune Page 14, August 19, 1984).

-As Latin Kings battled Two Two Boys, Noble Knights and Twelfth Street Players found common ground with Latin Kings and these homemade Cicero gangs joined the People Nation alliance in 1980 and ganged up on the Two Two Boys.
+Rivalry between Two Two Boys and Noble Knights became dangerous as they began shooting at each other and stabbing each other by 1981.
 The gangs were also frequenting the many all-night bars in the community by 1981, and late into the night hours after many drinks were consumed gang fights, stabbings and shootings began happening outside these bars.

 Despite heavier police patrols and a tough Mayor the gangs continued to grow in size and became increasingly violent in the mid-1980s.
 The all night bars were becoming sights of serious violence as nearby residents complained of gang violence outside them and couples having intercourse on front lawns at 6 or 7 in the morning right after the bars finally closed as school children walked by and witnessed it.
 By 1985 citizens were complaining to city hall about these all night bars, especially Mr. C’s Lounge located at 2421 S. Laramie Ave.